open-mmlab/mmsegmentation/README.md

 ## Acknowledgement

-MMSegmentation is an open source project that is contributed by researchers and engineers from various colleges and companies.
-We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+MMSegmentation is an open source project that welcome any contribution and feedback.
-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new segmentor.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new semantic segmentation methods.

+Many thanks to Ruobing Han ([@drcut](https://github.com/drcut)), Xiaoming Ma([@aishangmaxiaoming](https://github.com/aishangmaxiaoming)), Shiguang Wang ([@sunnyxiaohu](https://github.com/aishangmaxiaoming)) for deployment support.

 ## Citation